codio/knowledge/source/instructors/setupcourses/bulk-assignment-update.rst

 1. On the **Courses** page, click the course that contains the assignment you want to edit

-2. Go to **Bulk Settings** area and press **Open Updater** button from Update Assignment Setting
+2. Go to **Bulk Settings** area and press **Open Updater** button from Update Assignment in the Assignment Setting area.

-3. Select the CSV file in which you have defined all the required settings and press **Parse CSV** button
+3. Select or drag and drop the CSV file in which you have defined all the required settings.

    .. image:: /img/select-csv-batch-update.png
       :alt: Select csv Batch Update